system76/docs/content/ar-sandbox.md

 After this is completed, you can proceed with the calibration.

 - Next, you'll capture tie-points at the lowest height.
 Using your shortest spacer, line-up your alignment target under the white cross-hairs projected onto the sand surface.
-Just set the spacer and only pushing down enought to level the alignment target.
+Just set the spacer and only pushing down enough to level the alignment target.

 ![Lowest](/images/ar-sandbox/7-E-lowest-db2aad81b1.jpg)